We asked our Housemistress about her favourite part of life in Scarborough House. Here’s what she had to say…

 What should parents know about Scarborough House?

 Girls in Scarborough House are cared for by a residential Housemistress and her Assistants who are readily available to the girls.
 It is very central to the School, making all classrooms and facilities easily accessible.
 Due to the nature of Escrick Hall in which Scarborough House is based, the dorms vary in shape and size to include rooms with bay windows and many rooms with lovely views over our beautiful grounds.
 On an evening, if the girls are not outside enjoying sports or relaxing in the Common Rooms, there is a social area called Le Café nearby where girls can enjoy a cup of hot chocolate.
-The programme of weekend events put on for Years II and III is varied and comprehensive, ranging from Sailing and Kayaking, to pamper nights and shopping trips, to theme parks and theatre visits.
+The programme of weekend events put on for Year III is varied and comprehensive, ranging from Sailing and Kayaking, to pamper nights and shopping trips, to theme parks and theatre visits.
 The girls really enjoy participating in ‘Scarborough Stars’ which is a scheme where they are rewarded for extending a hand of friendship or a random act of kindness.
 At the end of each term there are eagerly anticipated prizes for the winning individual and dorm.

 What makes Scarborough House unique from others on campus?